Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 > I want to display a CAD drawing in the background, then when I click points
 > on the drawing you should create a path which goes from A to B to C taking the
-> shortest path along that drawing.
+> shortest path along that drawing without doubling back on itself.

 Often important bits will be left out, too.

 > Oh, and this background drawing may have points added or removed at any time.

-(i.e. we need to deal with updates and mutation)
+(i.e. we need to deal with mutation)

-Unfortunately, that's a bit too vague to turn into code.
+Unfortunately, that's a bit too vague to turn into code and Googling a problem statement like that won't be very helpful!
 What we want is a description of the problem which can be phrased as computer operations.
-Unfortunately Googling a problem statement like that won't be very helpful!

 When I'm given a vague feature description the first thing I'll do is draw it out.
 Seeing something visualised is often enough to summon the correct keywords to rephrase the problem in a more searchable form.

-I don't know about you, but when I see something like this, my first thought is that we're doing pathfinding where untraversed edges are preferred.
+I don't know about you, but when I see something like this, my first thought is that we're doing pathfinding.
+We're also trying to optimise for the shortest distance while preferring untraversed edges.

 {{< figure
     src="/img/link-lines.gif"